Village of Cayuga Heights Code Enforcement Office

 Fire Code Inspections

-With the exception of one and two family dwellings, all buildings are subject to semi-annual inspections for compliance with the Fire Code of New York State.
+With the exception of one and two family dwellings, all buildings are subject to semi-annual (every other year) inspections for compliance with the Fire Code of New York State.
 Buildings used for commercial purposes will be inspected in even number years, and Multiple Housing Units will be inspected in odd number years.
 Places of Public Assembly, including Fraternities and Sororities, will be inspected every year.

 Forms & Useful Links